For updates and new chapters, subscribe below.

 Mark knew where this was headed.
 He felt his stomach churn with a mixture of excitement and dread.
 His agency wasn’t the only one playing games with the lives of America’s most promising young minds.

 He made a sound that was a cross between a snicker and sigh of frustration.
 It had been two years since he had thrown dice for money.
 The habit had been too costly and threatened to derail his otherwise meteoric rise through the agency.
-He was only one step away from being the highest ranking intelligence officer of the most powerful nation in the world.
-Once a gambler, always a gambler.
-Richard Bachman hadn’t kicked the habit; he’d merely raised the stakes.
+He was now only one step away from being the highest-ranking intelligence officer of the most powerful nation in the world, though his actual rank was a secret from most even in the agency.

-Beads of sweat glistened like pearls as the sunlight cascaded down Cassidy Hutchins’ face.
+Beads of sweat glistened like pearls as the sunlight cascaded down Cassidy Hutchins’s face.
 Twenty minutes remained before the professor would require exam books up front.
-If only she hadn’t lingered so long at Sigma Chi last night, she would have heard the alarm and started the exam with everyone else.
+If only she hadn’t lingered so long at Theta Beta Chi last night, she would have heard the alarm and started the exam with everyone else.

 “The Kuhn Cycle is a simple cycle of progress described by Thomas Kuhn in 1962 in his seminal work The Structure of Scientific Revolutions.
 In Structure Kuhn challenged the world’s current conception of science, which was that it was a steady progression of the accumulation of new ideas.
 In a brilliant series of reviews of past principal scientific advances, Kuhn showed this viewpoint was wrong.
 Science advanced the most by occasional revolutionary explosions of new knowledge, each revolution triggered by the introduction of new ways of thought so different from the status quo that they must be called new paradigms.”